jxmot/esp8266-dht-udp/README.md

 # Overview

-Each *sensor* consists of an ESP-01S and a DHT22 temperature/humidity sensor.
-They are somewhat configurable, and utilize OTA for firmware and configuration file updates.
-In addition the sensors utilize UDP to communicate status and data to a server implemented to run on NodeJS.
+Each *sensor device* consists of an ESP-01S and a DHT22 temperature/humidity sensor.
+However most any ESP8266 platform should work.

+The operation of the devices are configurable and utilize UDP to communicate status and data to a server implemented to run on NodeJS.

 # Details